juliw9/FrenchLanguageClassifier/README.md

 The goal of the project is to predict the level of difficulty of a sentence in French language.
+Difficulty levels include A1, A2, B1, B2, C1 and C2.
+There is some training data given in order to train the model which is done with 80% of this data.
+The leftover randomly chosen 20% is used for testing.
+Additioanlly, there is also some unlabelled test data that the model was tested on to achieve some general metrics associated with the testing.
+These metrics include precision, recall, F1 score and accuracy.
+Before cosnidering deeper analysis of this project, pre-developed classifiers were implemented into predcition, including KNN, Decision Tree, Random Forest and Logistic Regression.
+Metric results of these classifiers are included in the table.
+KNN performs the worst among the classifiers in this scenario.